sfbrigade/sfbrigade.github.io.2017-11-05/README.md

 ## Projects and People

-The [projects](http://opengovhacknight.org/projects.html) and [people](http://opengovhacknight.org/people.html) pages are powered by [Github](https://github.com/) and [civic-json-worker](https://github.com/open-city/civic-json-worker),
-a script we run every 5 minutes that fetches data from the [Github API](http://developer.github.com/).
+The [projects](http://codeforsanfrancisco.org/beta/projects) and [people](http://codeforsanfrancisco.org/beta/people) pages are powered by [CFAPI](https://github.com/codeforamerica/cfapi#readme) based on a script run every hour that fetches data from the [Github API](http://developer.github.com/) as well as other sources.

-The JSON files are backed up every hour in the [civic-json-files](https://github.com/open-city/civic-json-files) repository.
+You can access the API [here](http://codeforamerica.org/api)